fspxnky/fspxnky.github.io/content/Fall.md

 ## Summary

 During the enumeration part I got lost in the rabbit hole sadly..
-Im not sure why i spent so much time on Port 9090 XD.
+Im not sure why i spent so much time on Port 9090.
 Once i found the LFI vulnerability, it was quite easy already.
-For root, I went thru another rabbit hole by searching for `SUID` file, mySQL enumeration and etc. Learnt that always check the easiest one first before proceeding to that.
+For root, I went thru another rabbit hole by searching for `SUID` file, mySQL enumeration and etc. Learnt that always check the easiest one first before proceeding to that kind of enumeration.